 Who Is Kaley Cuoco?

-Born in California in 1985, actress Kaley Cuoco had her first taste of TV success with the family sitcom 8 Simple Rules in 2002.
-Five years later, she launched the next phase of her career with The Big Bang Theory, which became one of television's most beloved comedies.
+Actress Kaley Cuoco had her first taste of TV success with the family sitcom 8 Simple Rules in 2002.
+Five years later, she launched the next phase of her career with The Big Bang Theory, which became one of television's most popular comedies.
 Cuoco has also appeared in such films as Hop (2011) and The Wedding Ringer (2015).

 Early Life and Career